kaust-rccl/ksl-apps-catalogue/scripts/README.md

    - A nightly cron-job runs daily on the login node of Ibex/Shaheen to copy all the JSON files to the host machine of the HPC wiki.

 2. On the host machine of HPC wiki:
-   - A cron-job executes the "ingest_db.py" script to feed a database from the JSON files that were copied from the clusters.
-   - A pipeline executes after the previous script is done, pushing the new database to the "ksl-apps-catalogue" repository.
+   - A pipeline executes the "ingest_db.py" script to feed a database from the JSON files that were copied from the clusters, pushing the new database to the "ksl-apps-catalogue" repository.
    - Reviewers are notified when a new push is committed to the "dev" branch.
 One of them has to pull it for review.

 3. Review Process: